BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

 If you don't know how to do something:

-- Think if this is something more related to SE or to the game itself (Osiris).
-As you get more experienced, you'll be able to tell the difference.
+- Think if this is something that can be tackled with SE or Osiris.
+As you get more experienced, you'll be able to tell the difference and the trade-offs
   - For SE, you can check the documentation, the [source code](https://i.imgur.com/bvm3Iww.png), or search & ask the Discord servers.
   - For Osiris, check if there are relevant functions or events.
 - If you need to check for some state/progression, you can check the existing Flags dump, or dump entities and see what's there, doing a diff between two dumps (before and after) with VSCode.
 There are ways to do this with frame components too; again, check Scribe.